 Subject to any necessary modifications, section 28 shall apply and the District Court shall have jurisdiction accordingly in any case of the taking of part of the land in a parcel in a registered strata plan in the manner and to the extent that that section applies and the District Court has jurisdiction in the case of damage to or destruction of a building.

-[Section 29 amended by No. 58 of 1995 s.
+[Section 29 amended: No. 58 of 1995 s.
 31 and 93(1); No. 74 of 2003 s.
 112(5).]

 29A.
 Variation of survey-strata scheme on resumption